-Haiti Made is united around quality products, dignified jobs, and economic sustainability in an effort to diminish abject poverty and fight against the orphan and child slavery crisis in Haiti.
+Haiti Made is united around quality products, dignified jobs, and economic sustainability in an effort to diminish the poverty cycles in Haiti and to join a real fight against the orphan and child slavery crisis in Haiti.

 Haiti Made was born out of a deep desire to see the Haitian people empowered by sustainable and dignified employment as a part of a larger effort to promote economic growth and a fight to keep families together.
 More than half of Haiti’s people live on less than $2.50 US daily, and the orphan and child slavery crisis in the nation is largely fueled by a lack of economic opportunity.
 Job creation has proven to succeed where perpetual aid measures have failed.
 Employment means the provision, stability, and preservation of the family.
 One job created in Haiti often supports up to ten others in a household or small community.
 Our hope is to see the Haitian people holding the keys to their own economic recovery, empowered to envision a brighter future.